Traineeships (User Choice Funding)

 - Contact us at firstname.lastname@example.org or phone 02 6293 6220 to inform us of your potential trainee.

 - Organise a time to meet and discuss the training program and course requirements, including trainee eligibility.

 - Register with an Apprentice Network Provider (ANP) prior to formal enrolment to initiate the training contract to access User Choice funding.

 - Commence formal training!

-Please note: Communities@Work Work’s Centre of Professional Learning and Education is not a registered training provider with CRICOS and therefore not eligible or permitted to provide nationally recognised training to international students in Australia on a student visa.
+Please note: Communities at Work’s Centre of Professional Learning and Education is not a registered training provider with CRICOS and therefore not eligible or permitted to provide nationally recognised training to international students in Australia on a student visa.

 Skilled Capital Funding

 Skilled Capital is an ACT Government training initiative, funded by the ACT and Australian Governments.
 Skilled Capital provides subsidised training in a selection of qualifications from the ACT Skills Needs Lists.
 Skilled Capital is available to eligible learners wanting to enrol into a nationally recognised qualification.
 Skilled Capital funding is subject to available places.
 All learners must meet eligibility requirements and must pass a Language, Literacy and Numeracy (LLN) assessment before enrolment can be offered.

 - Skilled Capital is a training pathway, providing training in areas of skills needs, and maximising improved employment opportunities.